SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 situations.
 DAGMan offers an elegant and simple solution to run the set of jobs.
 With the DAGMan script one could run a long time scale MD simulations of biomolecules.

+###Linear DAGS###

-In our example, we will break the MD simulation in four steps and run it through the DAGMan script.
+In our first example, we will break the MD simulation in four steps and run it through the DAGMan script.
+NAMD software is used to run each MD simulation.
 For the sake of simplicity, the MD simulations run only for few integration steps to consume less computational time but demonstrate the ability of DAGMan.